adam-zakaria/twitch_detection/README.md

     * Interested in applying a color match
     * The white on the yellow white background is really hard to detect.
 However, I might've chosen bad frames, I want to try the duration of the medal and see if any detections are made.
     * So let's try tesseract on the whole duration.
 Let's get even more than we need.

-# Current work item
-* Extract is working, we need to concat into a single file. mp4.